google/capsicum-linux/README.md

 As process management normally involves a global namespace (that of `pid_t` values), Capsicum also introduces a *process descriptor* and related syscalls, which allows processes to be manipulated as another kind of file descriptor.
-See [Documentation/procdesc.txt](Documentation/procdesc.txt) for more details.

 Building
 --------

-Capsicum support is currently included for x86 variants and user-mode Linux.
-The configuration parameters that need to be enabled are:
+Capsicum support is currently included for x86 variants and user-mode Linux; the `CONFIG_SECURITY_CAPSICUM` configuration parameter needs to be enabled.

- - `CONFIG_SECURITY_CAPSICUM`: enable Capsicum.
- - `CONFIG_PROCDESC`: enable Capsicum process-descriptor functionality.

-User-mode Linux is used for Capsicum testing, and requires the following additional configuration parameters:
+User-mode Linux can be used for Capsicum testing, and requires the following additional configuration parameters:

  - `CONFIG_DEBUG_FS`: enable debug filesystem.